-You can work from home with an outdated computer, a pair of cheap headphones and some chair you took from the kitchen.
+You can work from home with an outdated computer, a pair of cheap headphones and some chairs you took from the kitchen.
 But this is definitely not the ideal setup, and you’re going to start feeling it several weeks into your remote journey.

-Invest in purchasing technology and other supplies to enhance your work from home experience.
+Invest in purchasing technology and other supplies to enhance your work-from-home experience.
 It’ll be worth it, and the productivity boost will surely make you perform better to cover all of those expenses.

 16. Get a separate phone number